SMUAmeen/alpha-program-ameen/README.md

    - Check if the sync works (green checkmark)

 ❗ **Important Token Safety**:
-- Never share your tokens with anyone (except your instructor)
+- Never share your token with anyone
-- Don't put tokens in your files
+- Don't put the token in any files
-- If you accidentally expose a token, tell your instructor immediately
+- If you accidentally expose the token, tell your instructor immediately
-- Keep your tokens somewhere safe - they're like passwords!
+- Keep your token somewhere safe - it's like a password!

 🆘 **Token Problems?**
-1. Check the token names are exactly `GITHUB_TOKEN` and `ORG_SYNC_TOKEN`
+1. Check the token name is exactly `ORG_SYNC_TOKEN`
-2. Make sure you copied the entire token (they're long!)
+2. Make sure you copied the entire token (it's long!)
 3. Ask your instructor for help if needed

 ### Step 5: Daily Usage